Tales of Old Vienna

 Tales of Old Vienna or Carl Michael Ziehrer's Tales of Old Vienna (German: Carl Michael Ziehrers Märchen aus Alt-Wien) is a 1923 Austrian silent film directed by Wilhelm Thiele and starring Grit Haid, Frieda Kiesewetter and Hugo Thimig.
 It is based on the life of the composer Karl Michael Ziehrer.
-Thiele had directed a first film The Last Waltz King about him the previous year.
+It is a sequel to another film about Ziehrer, The Last Waltz King, that Thiele had directed the previous year.